jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 This thought experiment says if Socrates had known about evolution he would have made an important connection—that mankind no longer evolved through biology but technology.
 Thus, the mathematical foundations Socrates and his students loved weren't only inspirational but intertwined with human affairs because the technical and human domains co-evolve.

-It's entirely possible Socrates or his students would have made the connection that evolution was a natural law for biology and technology.
+It's entirely possible Socrates or his students would have made the connection that because evolution was a natural law for biology, then it must be for humans and our technology as well.

 Surrounded by far more wilderness, ancient Greeks cherished their language, plays, ships, trade, and civilization.
 Wilderness was seen as a dangerous realm that required a civilized hero to subdue.
 Moreover Greeks were extremely adventurous, competitive, warlike, and commercial.
-Importantly, most Greeks experienced tragedies such as shipwrecks, plagues, sieges that made technology's value as the differentiator between survival and flourishing readily apparent.
+Most Greeks experienced tragedies such as shipwrecks, plagues, sieges that made technology's value as the differentiator between survival and flourishing readily apparent.

 Thus, Greeks might have readily accepted technological evolution as the guiding principle of their fate.
 They already had innovative tool using heroes such as Achilles and Odysseus but explained their success because of mythical abilities instead of their willingness to drop tools and master new ones as needed, famously seen when Odysseus built the trojan horse to conquer Troy.